 Reaching Shambhala is a classic example in Buddhist lore requiring a high state of spiritual attainment.
 Even though it is said the texts imply flying over the snow covered mountains via spiritual means is the only way, and it has been told by some to be so otherwise, there is still a strong general consensus, and most accurately so, that the only way to Shambhala, implementing the ability to fly or not, is through spiritual powers and spiritual powers only, and not by material means.
-The following quote can be found by going to the link as so presented immediately below the quote:
+The following can be found by going to the link as so presented immediately below the quote:

 THE CODE MAKER, THE ZEN MAKER

 KUAN YIN, SHAMBHALA, AND OM MANI PADME HUM

 OM MANI PADME HUM